just-the-docs/just-the-docs/docs/training/std-1.md

 + Ammo Counter
-    * Displays available ammo for attached weapons ....(Plasma/melta weapons - displays heat percentage before overheat 100%).
+    * Displays available ammo for attached weapons
+        * (Plasma/melta weapons - displays heat percentage before overheat 100%.
-....Most useful with heat-based weapons (as mentioned before)
+        * Most useful with heat-based weapons.
     * When the sim is not laggy, use this to determine when it is "safe" to switch weapons

 + Maneuver HUD